-Source: Central Statistical Office, Unemployment Rates, 2013
+Source: Central Statistical Office, Unemployment Rates, 2015

-Source: Central Statistical Office, Monthly Information on Unemployment in Poland March, 2013

-Unemployment rates can also vary within different regions.
-The lowest rates are always in the big cities: Poznań in Wielkopolskie (4.2%), the capital city Warszawa (4.4%), Katowice in Śląskie (5.2%), Wrocław in Dolnośląskie (5.8%), Kraków in Małopolskie (5.9%).
-However, unemployment rates are growing in more rural districts.
-Mazowieckie, a region with a low overall unemployment rate, contains a district with an unemployment rate of more than 37% (Szydłowiec) and there are many with levels of unemployment significantly above or close to 20%.
+Source: Central Statistical Office, Monthly Information on Unemployment in Poland March, 2015 a low overall unemployment rate, contains a district with an unemployment rate of more than 38% (Szydłowiec) and there are many with levels of unemployment significantly above or close to 20%.
 In Wielkopolskie there is only one district above 20%.
-Małopolskie, with an unemployment rate of 11.5%, slightly below the Polish average, has several districts with unemployment of around 19%.
+Małopolskie, with an unemployment rate of 11.4%, slightly below the Polish average, has several districts with unemployment of around 19%.